Gender is a socially defined characteristic that can impact your experience abroad.

 - What are considered to be typical gender roles in my host society?

-- What are my host society’s perceptions and expectations for men, women, and transgender individuals?
+- What are my host society’s perceptions of and expectations for cisgender, genderqueer, transgender, and other individuals?

 - Are there differences in political and social power based on gender in my host country?